Skip to main content

 Tax Litigation FAQ

-What documents are typically Tax Court exhibits?
+What documents are typically exhibits in Tax Court cases?

 How does Tax Court number exhibits?

-Can I stamp multi-year tax returns?
+Can I stamp multi-year tax returns as exhibits?

 How do I handle voluminous financial records?

-What about state tax litigation?
+What about state tax litigation exhibits?

 Build Your Tax Case with Professional Exhibits